mwoodwilson/whoknowsball-frontend/README.md

 ## 🧠 How This Got Built

-**I'm a Product Manager.
-I don't write production code.
-But I built this anyway.**
+**I'm a Product Lead at Google.
+I don't write production code, and I have only a limited understanding of python at most.
+But I built this app anyways because I believed there was a significant market gap in a lucrative space where I am both a passionate fan and customer myself.**

-Here's what I mean:
+It began with a theoretical metric that I came up with ad hoc, while arguing with my friends in our fantasy football group chat: Ball Knowing Score.
+In its first iteration, it was a simple composite metric that balanced several distinct aspects of a users bet based on their importance, and generated a number from 1-10.
+Fast forward 6 months, and it has evolved into a complex algorithm that integrates these aspects and combines them with anti-gaming mechanisms, stake-aware scaling, sport-specific calibrations and more.

+My ability to imagine and execute is limited only by technical bounds, put in place by technical concepts I simply have not learned yet.
+As this project progressed and I my technical knowledge expanded, my vision and imagination grew in kind, and I was able to execute something that previously would have never been possible.

-I wrote the PRD.
-I designed the database schema.
-I spec'd every API endpoint.
-I defined the BKS algorithm down to the math.
-Then I used **[Claude Code](https://claude.ai/code)** as my implementation partner—directing it with detailed prompts, reviewing every output, catching bugs, and iterating until the app actually worked.
+Two critical tools enabled this build: Claude Opus 4.5 and Claude Code.
+I wrote the PRD and designed the vision, architecture, database schema, and UI for the app, drinking from the technical firehose as I went.
+I utilized claude Opus 4.5 as my Associate Product Manager- organinizing, planning, and structuring tasks to be deployed with Claude Code.
+Generating detailed prompts using the Master-Clone Architecture to speed up production and iterate quickly.
+I utilized Claude Code as my full-stack engineer- asdirecting it with these detailed prompts, reviewing its every output, catching bugs, and iterating until the app actually worked.
+Being the Product Lead and a potential user/customer of the app gave me the dual perspective necessary to ensure that not only did it work, but it was actually **fun** to use.

 ### My Process